Ayesha-Iqbal-Codes/bakery-site/README.md

-🍰 Ashy Bakes
-Ashy Bakes is a modern, responsive single-page bakery website built using React + Vite.
+🍰 Ashy Bakes is a modern, responsive single-page bakery website built using React + Vite.
 Users can browse the menu, view best sellers, and place orders directly from the site.
 It features an elegant food-themed UI with smooth scrolling, cart management, and localStorage integration.

 🚀 Features
 Full menu with categories: Breads, Cakes, Croissants, Biscuits